 More stuff I did:

-- Took online classes in Website design, information management, and such and set standards for intranet design, format and maintenance
+- Took online classes in website design and information management and set standards for intranet design, format and maintenance

-- Built Nissan intranets, one for each department
+- Built Nissan intranets, one for each for each of about 40 departments

 - Interfaced with Nissan managers to gather requirements for Websites and web applications